ABOUT ME

 - time spent on paperwork, creating this website, creating & updating the kitten agreement, pedigree forms

-- time spent cleaning (SO much cleaning)
+- time spent cleaning (never ending cleaning!)

 - sleepless nights when feeding a neonate around the clock every 2 - 4 hours, if a mother is unable to feed for various reasons